SwerveRobotics/tools/README.md

-    If you're not going to connect over the Wifi Direct network, configure your robot controller phone normally, just as instructed in the FTC Guide, then just take the one additional step of also connecting the phone to a regular Wifi network, one which is visible to your PC.
+    If you're not going to connect over the Wifi Direct network, configure your robot controller phone normally, just as instructed in the FTC Guide, then just take the one additional step of also connecting the phone to a regular Wifi network, one which is visible to your PC (so, in this second case, the robot controller is *both* on Wifi Direct and this other network).

-    Once your PC and your robot controller are connected on a common wireless netwrok, just plug your phone into your PC using USB, acknowledge the one-time "allow USB debugging" prompt if needed, and BotBug will take care of the rest.
+    Once your PC and your robot controller are connected on a common wireless network, just plug your phone into your PC using USB, acknowledge the one-time "allow USB debugging" prompt if needed, and BotBug will take care of the rest.
 Once BotBug has done its job, you can detach the phone from USB.